SiliconLabs/automated-measurement-framework/Examples/RX/README.md

       - If in doubt, you can run `pyvisa-shell` in the command line and then type `list`.
 This brings up a list with all the instrument addresses that VISA recognizes.
    4. Set the cable attenuation of the signal path (for blocking tests, this needs to be set separately for the blocker path).
 The script uses this to correct the actual measured values.
    4. Configure the parameters ...
-6. Run the *rxtests_example.py* Python script from the virtual environment.
+6. Run the *rxtests_example.py* Python script from the virtual environment usin `py rxtests_example.py` in the correct folder.
 The output will be an excel file with all the measured raw data and output graphs.

 ### How to make PER measurements